Factories in Europe and empty pharmacies in Cuba: The questions raised by the BioCubaFarma case

 As far as the limited public information available goes, it cannot be asserted that BioCubaFarma operates under the umbrella of GAESA, and there is no evidence indicating a direct subordination between the two conglomerates.

-However, both share some relevant characteristics: they are large state structures, operate with limited financial transparency, control strategic assets, and engage in international commercial activities that generate opaque revenues for the State.
+However, they both share some relevant characteristics: they are large state structures, operate with low financial transparency, control strategic assets, and engage in international commercial activities that generate opaque revenues for the State.

-The Neuronic case thus reopens a question that has so far received little debate: if international scrutiny has focused on GAESA for its role within the regime's economic architecture, why do other strategic state conglomerates like BioCubaFarma remain relatively outside of that discussion?
+The Neuronic case thus reopens a question that has so far received little debate: if international scrutiny has focused on GAESA for its role within the regime's economic architecture, why do other strategic state conglomerates like BioCubaFarma remain relatively absent from that discussion?

 The discussion also coincides with the rise of Mayda Mauri Pérez to the presidency of BioCubaFarma.